temiik/2025ChangeMakers/t-photos/README.md

 Team's photos
 ====

-This directory must contain 2 photos of the team (an official one and one funny photo with all team members)
+Here are 2 photos of our team.
+One is funny and the other is official.
+We hope you liked it!!!